-In October 2011, Bonneville transitioned energy efficiency implementation to its EEI program.
-Goals of this program were to address customer concerns around local control, equity, and choice of implementation.
-Under this program, each utility is assigned an EEI budget based on its TOCA at the start of a rate period.
+The goals of Bonneville's post-2011 program were to address customer concerns around local control, equity, and choice of implementation.
+In October 2011 Bonneville transitioned the energy efficiency program funding mechanism to the EEI.
+Under the EEI, each utility is assigned an EEI budget based on its TOCA at the start of a rate period.
 The funding for this program comes from Tier 1 charges, and utilities receive payment only after Bonneville's acceptance of a utility-provided invoice.
-The EEI budget was approximately \$100 million annually from 2010-2014 and around \$114 annually from 2016 to 2019.
-The 2018 Bonneville energy efficiency budget is \$112.7 million, of which \$71.8 million is EEI55 (64% EEI).
-The balance of the budget (36% for 2018) is spent on market transformation (funding for the Northwest Energy Efficiency Alliance, NEEA) and conservation infrastructure (support for programs and operations).
-This efficiency budget represents about 8.0% of the total \$1,359 million of 2018 average rate case spending levels56 for Power Services and about 3.7% of the total 2018 operating expenses.57 Bonneville also relies on 30% self-funding by its customer utilities.
+The 2018 Bonneville energy efficiency budget was \$118 million, of which 64% was EEI.
+The balance of the budget (36% for 2018) was for market transformation (funding for the Northwest Energy Efficiency Alliance, NEEA) and conservation infrastructure (support for programs and operations).
+This efficiency budget represents about 8.9% of the total \$1,328 million of 2018 average IPR cost for Power Services.
+Bonneville also currently relies on 30% self-funding by its customer utilities.
 The EEI funds initially came out of Bonneville's capital budget, but as of fiscal year 2016, Bonneville began expensing the funds.

-Performance payments for accepted energy savings are \$0.08/kWh for small, rural, and residential (SRR) utilities (capped at 30% of their implementation budget) and \$0.04/kWh for non-SRR utilities (capped at 20% of their implementation budget).
+Performance payments for accepted energy savings are up to \$0.08/kWh for small, rural, and residential (SRR) utilities (capped at 30% of their implementation budget) and up to \$0.04/kWh for non-SRR utilities (capped at 20% of their implementation budget).
 These performance payments are expected to cover staff, marketing, and other operating costs and are greater for SRR utilities due to higher expected implementation costs.
-Utilities can roll over up to 10 percent of their EEI funds or \$50,000, whichever is greater, to the next rate period.
-Bonneville adds any unused EEI funds to the Unassigned Account.
-Customers can request an EEI budget increase and, if approved, the funds come from the Unassigned Account.
+Utilities can roll over up to 10 percent of their initial rate period EEI budget or \$50,000, whichever is greater, to the next rate period.
+If a utility returns any portion of their unused EEI funds to Bonneville prior to the end of the rate period, Bonneville will add those funds to the Unassigned Account.
+Customers submit a request for those funds, which are distributed proportionally to all utilities that made a request.

-One of the key flexibilities in the EEI program is that utilities may redistribute EEI funds among each other by forming a pooling organization or by initiating a bilateral transfer.
+One of the key flexibilities in the Energy efficiency program is that utilities may redistribute EEI funds among each other by forming a pooling organization or by initiating a bilateral transfer.
 These mechanisms enable utilities with excess EEI funds to transfer to those with greater need and opportunity.
-A pooling organization is two or more customers combining EEI funds to implement cost-effective energy efficiency.
-A customer may put all or a portion of its Bonneville funding toward a pool and withdraw under terms and conditions agreed to by the pool.
-Pool membership can expand, or contract as determined by the pool.
+The bilateral transfer is the most utilized of these two mechanisms.
+It is an agreement directly between two utilities to transfer EEI funds.